 Avidan AY.
 Sleep and its disorders.
 In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
 Bradley and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 101.

 Landolt H-P, Dijk D-J. Genetics and genomic basis of sleep in healthy humans.
-In: Kryger M, Roth T, Dement WC, eds.
+In: Kryger M, Roth T, Goldstein CA, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
-6th ed.
-Philadelphia, PA: Elsevier; 2017:chap 30.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 16.